danishahmad2025/sql-datawarehouse-project/README.md

 ⭐ About Me

 Hi there!
-I'm Danish Ekbal Ahmad — an IT student and a passionate learner who loves exploring data, engineering modern solutions, and building projects that solve real-world problems.
+I'm <b>Danish Ekbal Ahmad</b> — an IT student and a passionate learner who loves exploring data, engineering modern solutions, and building projects that solve real-world problems.

 I’m continuously learning, experimenting, and improving to make working with data more enjoyable, insightful, and impactful!